 Certain securities, however, do not have to be registered and are exempt from providing ongoing detailed financial disclosure.
 Under one particular provision of SEC Regulation D, private placements of securities sold to what are termed “accredited investors” are exempt from registration.
 In theory “accredited investors” have the financial resources and sophistication to perform their own assessment of the risks and merits of these securities.
 While many seniors have retirement accounts that may qualify them for the label “accredited investors,” money alone does not mean that an investor is sophisticated or has the financial acumen to evaluate a private placement investment.

 Many seniors have been sweet-talked into placing their nest-egg assets into private placement investments in order to produce monthly income to meet living expenses.
-However, as the 2008 market downturn demonstrated, private placements can promise, but not necessarily deliver, higher yields than traditional regulated products such as diversified stock or bond index funds.
+However, as the 2008 market downturn demonstrated, private placements can promise, but not necessarily deliver, higher yielding than traditional regulated products such as diversified stock or bond index funds.
 Additionally, since they aren’t liquid, these investments can’t be easily sold.
 The lack of transparency in the private placement market has allowed it to become a fertile breeding ground for fraud.
 Private placements have generated large numbers of investor and regulatory complaints.

 Why would my financial advisor sell me bad investments?